 The Beacon Newspapers is a family-owned business dedicated to providing well-written, useful information of interest to people 50 and over and their families.
-The company was founded in 1989 by publisher Stuart Rosenthal and his wife, Judy, the associate publisher.
+The company was founded in 1989 by publisher Stuart Rosenthal and his wife, Judy, the associate publisher and president.

 The Beacon’s award-winning content covers health, financial, technology, housing, travel and arts topics, as well as local events and feature stories.
 Readers of our four print editions pick up more than 200,000 copies each month at more than 2,400 distribution sites.
 We also mail copies to subscribers throughout the United States.

 In addition to our monthly newspapers, the Beacon publishes print and online resource guides and presents free 50+Expo events.
 Information about these can also be found on this site.
 We also welcome you to contact us for more information.

 As of the launch of this new website in 2018, we are starting a new online directory focusing on Senior Housing, Homecare, Legal & Financial, and Medical fields.
 This is currently a regional service that will span from Baltimore, MD to Richmond, VA.
 We hope to expand and grow this section into a larger area and more fields in the near future.